pwa-builder/pwabuilder-blog/src/docs/windows/pwa-api-documentation/pwa-api-documentation.md

   <strong>Demo</strong>

   <p>
-    Check out a PWA <a href="https://webboard.app/">here</a> that uses these APIs to provide a low-latency inking experience!
+    Check out a PWA <a href="https://webboard.app/" target="_blank" rel="noopener">here</a> that uses these APIs to provide a low-latency inking experience!
 This is best used with a pen, but you can also use your finger or mouse to draw!
   </p>
 </div>